Joh98/Phishy/README.md

 |Number of URL queries|Scheme (HTTPS or HTTP)|Whether the URL’s combined top and second level domains appear in the first page of a Google Search|Whether the URL’s corresponding webpage has links within characteristic of a phishing page i.e. dead links orthose which go to a different domain||||
 <br/>

-**NOTE: Feature extraction and classification via ML is only used if the submitted URL isn't flagged up by the white/blacklist test**
+**NOTE: feature extraction and classification via ML is only used if the submitted URL isn't flagged up by the white/blacklist test.**
 <br/>
 ## Requirements